 On August 17, 2006, the Pension Protection Act of 2006 (PPA) was signed into law.
 Included in the PPA were new minimum funding rules which went into effect for plan years beginning in 2008.
-The funding target was 100% of a plan's liability (as determined under the PPA) with any shortfall amortized over seven years, with lower (92% - 100%) funding targets available to well-funded plans during the transition period.
+The funding target was 100% of a plan's liability (as determined under the PPA) with any shortfall amortized over seven years, with lower (92%-100%) funding targets available to well-funded plans during the transition period.
 Due to the significant declines in the valuation of capital markets during 2008, the Worker, Retiree, and Employer Recovery Act of 2008 (Recovery Act) was signed into law on December 23, 2008.
-Included in the Recovery Act are temporary modifications to the minimum funding rules set forth in the PPA such that all plans, except those that were subject to deficit reduction contribution requirements in 2007, are allowed to amortize any shortfall from the lower funding targets, rather than the 100% target, for the 2008 - 2010 plan years.
+Included in the Recovery Act are temporary modifications to the minimum funding rules set forth in the PPA such that all plans, except those that were subject to deficit reduction contribution requirements in 2007, are allowed to amortize any shortfall from the lower funding targets, rather than the 100% target, for the 2008-2010 plan years.
 This did not affect the Company's Pension Plan in 2009 as its Pension Plan was 94% funded under the requirements of the Employee Retirement Income Security Act of 1974 (ERISA) as of January 1, 2008 and met the exemption from the shortfall amortization.
-The Company expects to contribute approximately \$4.0 million to fund its Pension Plan in 2010.
+As of June 30, 2010, the Company had made \$1.8 million of contributions to the Pension Plan in 2010.
+The Company presently anticipates contributing an additional \$2.7 million to fund its Pension Plan in 2010.

-As of March 31, 2010, the Company had made \$13,000 of contributions to the SERP Plan in 2010.
-The Company presently anticipates contributing \$3.5 million to the PBOP Plan and an additional \$40,000 to the SERP Plan in 2010.
+As of June 30, 2010, the Company had made \$1.7 million and \$26,000 of contributions to the PBOP and SERP Plans, respectively, in 2010.
+The Company presently anticipates contributing an additional \$1.8 million and \$27,000 to the PBOP and SERP Plans, respectively, in 2010.